History of slavery in the Netherlands: Slavery in Dutch Guiana

 In the 17th century, Zeelanders had founded a colony on the banks of the River Berbice in present-day Guyana with plantations that were worked by African slaves.
 In 1763, the slaves of the Berbice colony led by Cuffy (Kofi, Coffy) revolted, which was eventually brutally suppressed with the help of six naval ships carrying 600 soldiers.
 This slave revolt was the first major revolt on the American continent.

 Slavery under the VOC

-Within the context of Dutch history, the GWC is usually thought of when it comes to slavery.
-However, in Dutch East India Company (VOC) areas slaves were traded earlier than in GWC areas, and until the end of the eighteenth century more slaves were traded and held in VOC areas than in GWC areas.
-Around 1750 there were an estimated 75,500 slaves in settlements under VOC rule, compared to 64,000 slaves in areas under GWC rule.
+Within the context of Dutch history, the WIC is usually thought of when it comes to slavery.
+However, in Dutch East India Company (VOC) areas slaves were traded earlier than in WIC areas, and until the end of the eighteenth century more slaves were traded and held in VOC areas than in WIC areas.
+Around 1750 there were an estimated 75,500 slaves in settlements under VOC rule, compared to 64,000 slaves in areas under WIC rule.